Students should be aware of the best way to ask teachers during this time.

 - Decide which teachers you should ask.
-Recommendations for college serve several purposes.
-Besides giving the admissions counselors a sense of you as a person, they also provide specific information on your academic strengths and abilities.
+The primary purpose of the teacher recommendation is to provide specific information about you as a student–it will focus on your academic strengths, attitude, and potential.
 When deciding which two academic teachers to ask for recommendations, don’t just think about the grades you received.
 Instead, you should consider the amount of effort you put into your classes and the sort of interactions you had with your teachers and peers.
 For instance, if you received an A in a history class but you never spoke up or talked with your history instructor, the teacher may not be able to give much detail about your strengths as a student.
 If you progressed from a B to an A in history by organizing a study group and checking in with your teacher about essay drafts before finalizing them, your teacher will have a lot more to say about your effort and perseverance as both a student and classmate.

-a.
-Offer a follow-up meeting.
+4. Follow up.
 While the activities list and other documents are helpful to refer to when writing a recommendation, a follow-up meeting can be even more valuable.
-It gives you the opportunity to elaborate on details that aren’t included in the resume, and it allows recommenders to ask any clarifying questions they may have after reviewing your documents.
+It gives you the opportunity to elaborate on details that you provided, and it allows recommenders to ask any clarifying questions they may have after reviewing your documents.
 If you attend a large high school you should also respect that your teacher may not have time for such meetings, so make sure that the information you share with them is as comprehensive as possible.
-If virtual meetings are not an option, send a follow-up email to ask if the teacher needs additional information.
+If meetings are not an option, send a follow-up email to ask if the teacher needs additional information.

-b.
 Keep your teacher updated about your application plans.
 Most teachers aim to write recommendations over the summer, but they inevitably spill into fall.
-If you have a particularly early fall application deadline, it’s OK to gently check in and share that information with your recommenders, so they can prioritize their writing.
+If you have a particularly early fall application deadline, it’s OK to gently check-in and share that information with your recommenders, so they can prioritize their writing.

-c.
 Remember to say “thank you!”
-After you receive admission decisions, remember to thank your teachers for their roles in supporting you.
-They also enjoy hearing about your plans, so share your good news with them.
+After you receive admission decisions, it is important to update your teachers and share your appreciation for their roles in supporting you.